alxcnwy/cryptovoxels_parcel_scraper/README.md

 * which neighbourhood has the highest build heights on average?
 * how do visits relate to parcel area?
 * how do visits relate to the order in which parcels were minted?
-* what are teh top 5 plots in each neighbourhood ranked on visits?
+* what are the top 5 plots in each neighbourhood ranked on visits?
 * what are the top 5 most popular streets per neighbourhood?

 See `analysis.ipynb` for full analysis - some findings below: